St. Louis: Mississippian culture and European exploration

-France, alarmed that Britain would demand French possessions west of the Mississippi and the Missouri River basin after losing New France to them in 1759–1760, transferred these to Spain as part of the Viceroyalty of New Spain.
-These areas remained in Spanish possession until 1803.
-In 1780 during the American Revolutionary War, St. Louis was attacked by British forces, mostly Native American allies, in the Battle of St. Louis.
+During the negotiations for the 1763 Treaty of Paris, French negotiators agreed to transfer France's colonial territories west of the Mississippi and Missouri rivers to New Spain to compensate for Spanish territorial losses during the war.
+These areas remained under Spanish control until 1803, when they were transferred to the French First Republic.
+During the American Revolutionary War, St. Louis was unsuccessfully attacked by British-allied Native Americans in the 1780 Battle of St. Louis.

-City founding
+Founding

-The founding of St. Louis was preceded by a trading business between Gilbert Antoine de St. Maxent and Pierre Laclède (Liguest) in the fall of 1763.
+The founding of St. Louis was preceded by a trading business between Gilbert Antoine de St. Maxent and Pierre Laclède (Liguest) in late 1763.
 St. Maxent invested in a Mississippi River expedition led by Laclède, who searched for a location to base the company's fur trading operations.
 Though Ste.
 Genevieve was already established as a trading center, he sought a place less prone to flooding.
 He found an elevated area overlooking the flood plain of the Mississippi River, not far south from its confluence with the Missouri and Illinois rivers.
 In addition to having an advantageous natural drainage system, there were nearby forested areas to supply timber and grasslands which could easily be converted for agricultural purposes.
-This place, declared Laclède, “might become, hereafter, one of the finest cities in America.”
+Laclède declared that this place "might become, hereafter, one of the finest cities in America".
 He dispatched his 14-year-old stepson, Auguste Chouteau, to the site, with the support of 30 settlers in February 1764.

 Laclède arrived at the future town site two months later and produced a plan for St. Louis based on the New Orleans street plan.
 The default block size was 240 by 300 feet, with just three long avenues running parallel to the west bank of the Mississippi.
 He established a public corridor of 300 feet fronting the river, but later this area was released for private development.